Foodscaping: Historical precedents of foodscaping

-Edible landscaping techniques that were practiced in different historical cultures and periods can be seen as ancestors of foodscaping.
+Edible landscaping techniques practiced in different historical cultures and periods can be seen as ancestors of foodscaping.
 In Ancient Rome, Roman villa gardens were often both productive and ornamental, though agricultural production was the primary purpose of earlier villa gardens.
 Archaeological research suggests that these Roman gardens took on various forms such as large vineyard landscapes or small herb gardens.
-Kitchen gardens, vineyards, and orchards played an important role in the lives of ancient Romans, whose diets were largely based on fruits and vegetables.
+Kitchen gardens, vineyards, and orchard played an important role in the lives of ancient Romans, whose diets were largely based on fruit and vegetables.

 In Mesoamerican culture, elaborate gardens and horticultural gardens were a pleasure of Aztec elites.
 Flowering, fragrant and medicinal plants were believed to be "perquisites of the lords".
 According to historical letters written by Aztec nobles, impressive gardens often included bright flower beds, fruit trees, herbs, and sweet-smelling flowers.
 Groves, orchards, and water gardens were sometimes incorporated into the designs of the more elaborate gardens.

 Another ancient precedent to foodscaping can be found in Mesopotamia.
 Babylonians and Assyrians created gardens throughout cities and in palace courtyards that were a representation of Paradise.
 These featured fragrant trees and edible fruits.
 Archaeological evidence suggests that, in roughly 1000 BCE, Assyrian Kings developed a naturalistic landscape style in which streams of water ran through gardens that grew plants such as junipers, almonds, dates, rosewood, quince, fir pomegranate, and oak.

 During the Renaissance era, villa and chateau gardens in Europe often yielded fruit and vegetables to sell locally.
-The profits were used to support the maintenance costs of the villa or chateau.
+The profits were used to support the villa's or chateau's maintenance costs.
 Some of the common kinds of plants integrated into the elaborate Renaissance garden designs included figs, pears, apples, strawberries, cabbage, leeks, onions, and peas.

-It is believed that English cottage gardens were originally created by village workers during Elizabethan times as a personal source of vegetables.
+It is believed that village workers created English cottage gardens during Elizabethan times as a personal source of vegetables.
 Flowers were also planted within these gardens for ornamental purposes.